 Recently, I decided to apply to grad school for a MA in Historic Preservation.
 It just felt right.
 I had to write a long essay as part of the admission process and with much hesitation I seriously debated mentioning one of the more recent influences on my love of preservation: Second Life.

 Involvement in virtual worlds is still so often dismissed or looked upon with derision, so I wasn't sure about mentioning it at first.
 I took a chance.
 A big one.
 I talked about how there is a community of architects (such as the ARCH Virtual project) who use SL, Unity 3D and OpenSim as platforms to convert their CAD drawings, 3D models and blueprints to create virtual prototypes of RL projects that clients can actually walk through.
-I also mentioned the community of builders inworld who re-create historic buildings and how after I did so myself--with the Antelope Church in OR that I re-created and turned into the "Steelhead Museum of Historic Preservation"--I went on to join the Nat'l Trust as a result.
+I also mentioned the community of builders inworld who re-create historic buildings and how after I did so myself--with the Antelope Church in OR that I re-created and turned into the "Steelhead Museum of Historic Preservation"--I went on to join the National Trust for Historic Preservation as a result.
 I felt my inworld involvement made me more aware of historic preservation efforts in RL and I hope it inspired others as well.
 I wasn't sure what the committee would think of those few paragraphs in what was an essay of over 8 pages, but I felt it was worth mentioning.

 All I know is that I will be going back to school this summer and I couldn't be more excited!
 A friend once asked me if I felt I wasted my time in here.
 As I have said in a previous post, this quote from the artist Rodin still applies: "Nothing is a waste of time if you use the experience wisely."